Daylight and Sunlight Assessments for Planning Applications (UK, BRE 209)

 At MACH, we don’t just focus on daylight and sunlight in isolation — we take a holistic approach that considers how natural light interacts with other key performance factors like thermal comfort, energy efficiency, and acoustics constraints.
 Our goal is to help you identify the ‘sweet spot’ where your building performs at its best.

-Our skilled staff are able to provide quick and detailed daylight and sunlight assessments with a pragmatic approach, offering advice on how to improve your design when needed.
+Our skilled staff are able to provide quick and detailed daylight and sunlight assessments with a pragmatic approach, offering advice on how to improve your design when needed, with fast turnaround to meet planning deadlines.

 Our team of friendly engineers are more than happy to answer any questions you have about your project.